KholdStare/haskell-intro/markdown/slides.md

 ## Typeclasses - Instances

 * A Data Type can adhere to a typeclass by specifying an `instance`
-* Attach behaviour after the fact onto existing data
+* Attach behaviour after the fact onto existing Data Type

 TODO: "filling in the 'a' "